harrymayr/Zendure-HA/README.md

 ### Installation using HACS

+You can also find a tutorial here: [Domotica & IoT](https://iotdomotica.nl/tutorial/install-zendure-home-assistant-integration-tutorial)

 Preferable way to install this custom integration is to use [HACS](https://www.hacs.xyz/).
 Learn how to install HACS [here](https://www.hacs.xyz/docs/use/download/download).
 After you have successfully installed and configured HACS you can simply press this button to add this repository to HACS and proceed to `Zendure Home Assistant Integration` installation.